Section summary |

 valves |

+Butterfly valves are made of a disc shaped flap (butterfly) that is rotating a quarter of turn to open or close.
 The most common valve found in bulk solids handling is without doubt the butterfly valve.
-This type of valve is simple, robuts and works globally well with the flow of bulk solids.
+This type of valve is simple, robust and works globally well with the flow of bulk solids.

 Butterfly valves are the valve of choice for the isolation of an equipment as they are used to close inlet and outlet of hoppers, silos and containers which handle powder or granular materials.
 Once open, they allow the unloading of the container, control the flow or can even be used to dose the product if they have specific features like a positioner on the actuator.